 - Issues over tenure claims and use rights.

 - Conflicts pertaining to the recognition of the legal and customary rights of the local communities.

-- Measures on threatened or diminished resources or tenure rights of the local communities.
+- Measures threaten or diminish resources or tenure rights of the local communities.

-- Protect the sites with special cultural, ecological, economic or religious significance to the local people.
+- Protected the sites with special cultural, ecological, economic or religious significance to the local people.